BenKarmay/benkarmay.github.io/_posts/2023-02-24-VM-Transformation.md

 torbrowser-launcher
 ```

-Do NOT run as root
+Do NOT run as root!

-First time it will download and install Tor Browser including the signature verification
+Initial instantiation will download and install Tor Browser including the signature verification.

-Subsequent instantiations using the same command will update and launch Tor Browser
+Subsequent instantiations using the same command will update and launch Tor Browser.

 ---

 ## **Install alien**

-Description: Useful utility that converts RPM packages to DEB packages
+**Description:** Useful utility that converts RPM packages to DEB packages

 ```bash
 sudo apt-get install alien